FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/nrpart.md

 - string64     SFTP

-Network identifier by which the remote partner identifies itself to the local {{< TransferCFT/componentlongname  >}} (for incoming calls).
+Network identifier by which the remote partner identifies itself to the local Transfer CFT{{< TransferCFT/componentlongname  >}} (for incoming calls).

 The local partner must retrieve the CFTPART description such that the associated NSPART parameter corresponds to this value.

-The partner must use this name to identify itself to the {{< TransferCFT/transfercftname  >}} during the connection phase.
+The partner must use this name to identify itself to the Transfer CFT{{< TransferCFT/transfercftname  >}} during the connection phase.
 On the partner side, this value corresponds to the NSPART parameter of the CFTPART command that describes the local Transfer CFT.

 **ODETTE: **In server mode, there may be several CFTPART objects with the same NRPART.
 For this purpose,